rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ## OAuth2 plugin in action

 First of all, let's bring up RabbitMQ fully configured with Oauth2 plugin and UAA as an OAuth2 Authorization Server.
-> RabbitMQ has to be configured with facts about the Authorization server hence the arrow from RabbitMQ to UAA.

 ```
     [ UAA ]    <-------------    [ RabbitMQ ]